-Convicted of sexual abuse, Australian Cardinal Pell faces sentence hearing
+Convicted of sexual abuse, Australian Cardinal Pell fronts sentence hearing

 The pope ended a conference on sexual abuse on Sunday, calling for an “all out battle” against a crime that should be “erased from the face of the earth”.

-Reporting by Colin Packham; Editing by Howard Goller
+Reporting by Sonali Paul in Melbourne; Writing by Colin Packham in Sydney; Editing by Howard Goller and Sam Holmes